Sunitinib Malate in Treating Patients With Recurrent or Metastatic Endometrial Cancer

 Recurrent Uterine Sarcoma

-Stage IV Endometrial Carcinoma
+Stage IVA Endometrial Carcinoma

-Stage IV Uterine Sarcoma
+Stage IVA Uterine Sarcoma

 Drug: sunitinib malate